benjamin-assel/Deep-learning/README.md

-## Kaggle machine learning chalenges
+## Kaggle machine learning challenges

 In this repository, I collect files trying to address some kaggle chalenges.